isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 ### Item Result Object
 The Item Result Object is an object that contains the following properties:

-* **value**: The value of the item, this is the value that will be displayed in the State Bar.
-This property is mandatory.
+* **label**: The text value of the item, this is the value that will be displayed in the State Bar.
+Fallback to empty string if not defined.
 * **icon**: The icon of the item, this icon will be displayed in the State Bar.
 This property is optional.
 Refer to SF Symbols for the list of available icons.
+If not provided, the last icon set will be used.

 ### Exposed variables and functions
 The JavascriptCode is running inside a sandbox, so you can't access the DOM or any other global variables.
 You can only use the following variables and functions: